• Play the sound file

 [Music clip: From Haydn's Derbyshire March No. 2, organ version]

 I'm on the road Thursday-Friday-Saturday-Sunday this week so Radio Derb is going to tape early.
-My factotum, Pepé, is hard at work here packing several large steamer trunks with my impedimenta — how's it going there, Pepé? — [Pepé sounds] — excellent … and I am looking forward to encounters with the honest yeomen of the hinterland: to be precise, of Baltimore and Washington, D.C.
+My factotum, Pepé, is hard at work here packing several large steamer trunks with my impedimenta — How's it going there, Pepé? — [Pepé babbling in Spanish.] — excellent … and I am looking forward to encounters with the honest yeomen of the hinterland: to be precise, of Baltimore and Washington, D.C.

 02 — U.N.
 Housing Rapporteur.
-Greetings to Ms. Raquel Rolnik.
+Greetings to Ms Raquel Rolnik.
 Or rather, anti-greetings: my hope is, should you learn that Ms. Rolnik has been spotted in your neck of the woods, you will pelt her with rotten fruit.

-You see, Ms. Rolnik is a rapporteur.
+You see, Ms Rolnik is a rapporteur.
 Which is to say, she is one of those people assigned by the United Nations to poke her nose into every nation's business looking for violations of human rights.
 A rapporteur.

 My Cassell's French Dictionary gives the translation for rapporteur as … "reporter."
 So why can't we just say "reporter"?
 I suppose that would violate some multiculti ordinance, like calling someone an Oriental.
 I don't think I could face another spell in re-education camp, so I'm going to toe the line here and say rapporteur.

-So here's Raquel Rolnik, and I'll give her her full title here, ahem: Special Rapporteur on Adequate Housing As a Component of the Right to an Adequate Standard of Living, and on the Right to Non-Discrimination in This Context.
+So here's Raquel Rolnik, and I'll give her her full title here, ahem: "Special Rapporteur on Adequate Housing As a Component of the Right to an Adequate Standard of Living, and on the Right to Non-Discrimination in This Context."
 That's her title.

-The rapporteur, Raquel Rolnik, is to tour the city for the next three days with housing advocates and city officials to 'hear the voices of those who are suffering on the ground,' she said."
+The rapporteur, Raquel Rolnik, is to tour the city for the next three days with housing advocates and city officials to "hear the voices of those who are suffering on the ground," she said.